Toiseo/ShotTracker/README.md

 # 🎯 ShotTracker

+**WORK IN PROGRESS** This is currently not a plug-and-play solution.
+The code is still being developed and tested.

 **ShotTracker** is a Python server application for tracking air gun shots on a target using a USB webcam and printed markers.
 Tested on **Raspberry Pi 5** with a Logitech USB webcam.